xamarin/dev-days-labs/HandsOnLab/README.md

 }
 ```

 Now, we have implemented all of the code we need in our app!
 Amazing isn't it!
 That's it!
-App Service Helpers will automatically handle all communication with your Azure backend for you, do online/offline synchronization so your app works even when it's not connected, and even automatic conflict resolution.
+App Service Helpers will automatically handle all communication with your Azure back end for you, do online/offline synchronization so your app works even when it's not connected, and even perform automatic conflict resolution.
 Just 7 lines of code!

 Let's head back to the Azure Portal and populate the database.

-When the Quickstart finished you should see the following screen, or can go to it from tapping the pin on the dashboard:
+When the Quickstart finishes you should see the following screen, or can go to it by tapping the pin on the dashboard:

 ![Quickstart](http://content.screencast.com/users/JamesMontemagno/folders/Jing/media/71ad3e06-dcc5-4c8b-8ebd-93b2df9ea2b2/2016-07-11_1601.png)